joewhite414/nvim/README.md

 Built from the [LazyVim](https://github.com/LazyVim/LazyVim) started template.
 Refer to the LazyVim [documentation](https://lazyvim.github.io/installation) to get started.

-Clone this repo in your `.config` folder.
+If you would like to start from this repo, clone this project in your `.config` folder.

 ## Installation